lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_Mosaic/9_Deep_dive_into_Attention/Not in BG/readme.md

 >> Test Accuracy for each Foreground class:
 ![](./images/test_fg_012.PNG)

->> Train Accuracy Analysis for BG of Set Size 1:
+>> Train Accuracy Analysis for NOT in BG of Set Size 1:
 ![](./images/train_size1_012.PNG)

->> Test Accuracy Analysis for BG of Set Size 1:
+>> Test Accuracy Analysis for NOT in BG of Set Size 1:
 ![](./images/test_size1_012.PNG)